sleepingkit/myblog/_posts/2020-05-04-jekyll-setup.markdown

    ``` yml
    remote_theme: "mmistakes/minimal-mistakes@4.19.2"
    ```
-4. Add `jekyll-remote-theme` and `jekyll-include-cache` plugins in *./_config.yml*
+4. Add `jekyll-remote-theme` and `jekyll-include-cache` plugins in *./_config.yml*  s
    ``` yml
    plugins:
      - jekyll-feed
      - jekyll-remote-theme
      - jekyll-include-cache
    ```
 5. In your posts `yy-mm-dd-post-title.markdown`, remove the YAML Front Matter `layout: post`
     ```
     ---
     title:  "Post title"
     ---
     ```
 6. Add the followings in *_config.yml*, so that you don't have to add the posts layout in every post, same for the other type of layout.
    ``` yml
    defaults:
     # _posts